thomvaill/log4brains/README.md

 - **Status**: Proposed, accepted, deprecated, superseded...
 - **Consequences**: The positive and negative ones for the future of the project

-Today, there are other ADR templates like [Y-Statements](https://medium.com/olzzio/y-statements-10eb07b5a177), or [MADR](https://adr.github.io/madr/), which is the default one that is configured in Log4brains.
+There are other ADR templates like [Y-Statements](https://medium.com/olzzio/y-statements-10eb07b5a177) or [MADR](https://adr.github.io/madr/), which is the default one that is shipped with Log4brains.
-Anyway, we believe that no template suits everyone's needs.
-You should adapt it according to your own situation.

 As you can guess from the template above, an ADR is immutable.
 Only its status can change.
 Thanks to this, your documentation is never out-of-date!
 Yes, an ADR can be deprecated or superseded by another one, but it was at least true one day!